 The Inner Ear

-The inner ear is the most distal part of the ear, housing the vestibulocochlear organs.
+The inner ear is the innermost part of the ear, and houses the vestibulocochlear organs.
 It has two main functions:

 - To convert mechanical signals from the middle ear into electrical signals, which can transfer information to the auditory pathway in the brain.